luchev/suffix-automaton/README.md

-# Project for the course Fast algorithms
+# Suffix automaton using the minimum possible memory

-Suffix automaton written in cpp, which allocates 500MB~ memory per 10 million character string
+Suffix automaton written in c++, which allocates 500MB~ memory per 10 million character string